qzhang503/proteoQ/README.md

 models, 1992; Gordon Smyth et al., `limma`) is taken in proteoQ.
 We will first define the contrast groups for significance tests.
 For this purpose, I have divided the samples by their WHIM subtypes, laboratory locations and batch numbers.
-This ends up with entries of `W2.BI.TMT1`, `W2.BI.TMT2` etc. under the `expt_smry.xlsx::Term` column.
+This ends up with entries of W2.BI.TMT1, W2.BI.TMT2 etc. under the column “Term” in expt_smry.xlsx.
 The interactive environment between the Excel file and the proteoQ tool allows us to enter more columns of contrasts when needed.
 For instance, we might also be interested in a more course comparison of inter-laboratory differences without batch effects.
-The corresponding contrasts of `W2.BI`, `W16.BI` etc. can be found under a pre-made column, `Term_2`.
+The corresponding contrasts of `W2.BI`, `W16.BI` etc. can be found under a pre-made column, “Term_2”.
 Having have these columns in hand, we next perform significance tests and data visualization for peptide and protein data:

 ``` r